syself/.github/profile/README.md

 ## 🌍 Open-Source with Syself

 From the beginning, Syself has been a fervent supporter of open-source technologies and contributions.
-We are motivated by our active contributions to the Kubernetes project family, especially in projects like [Cluster API](https://github.com/kubernetes-sigs/cluster-api).
+We are motivated by our active contributions to the Kubernetes project family, especially in projects like [cluster-api](https://github.com/kubernetes-sigs/cluster-api).

 ### 🛠️ Our Projects